 Make sure to check where your hotel is located before getting in line for a taxi.

 If you would rather avoid the insecurity of getting the right taxi or waiting in line for one, I recommend booking a transfer ahead of your arrival.
-Depending on where you're going in Hong Kong, this isn't even always more expensive.
+Depending on where you're going in Hong Kong, this is only sometimes more expensive.

 Pre-booked transfer